SkourtsidisGiorgos/IIoT-Data-Processing-System/README.md

 - Real-time data visualization using Grafana, InfluxDB and custom javascript with websockets protocol
 - Use docker-compose to run the app

+## Extra info
+This is a demo app for a thesis.
+It is not meant to be used in production as is, needs further development and testing.
+All the components are running in docker containers.
+Data are simulated using python scripts.
+Currently, the app is configured to run in a single node, but it can be easily configured to run in a cluster.
+For communication between the app and the sensors, the Modbus protocol is used.
+The PLC4X library is used for communication, so we can easily add more protocols in the future or replace Modbus protocol with another one.

 ## Pre-requisites